Designer + creative thinker.

 The ability to help people by making complicated things simpler, even if the audience doesn’t consciously notice, is powerful, and airports always remind me why I chose to be a part of that creative process.

-pretty, it’s the art of communication; it’s ensuring your message is heard when words aren’t enough.
+Done well, design isn’t simply making things look pretty, it’s the art of communication; it’s ensuring your message is heard when words aren’t enough.